 How do I warm up after a swim?

 You may feel fine when you first come out of the water but you will continue to cool after you leave the water, this is known as afterdrop.
 To help you warm up after your swim, get dry and changed into lots of layers as quickly as possible.
 You don't need to splash out on an expensive changing robe straight away, although a few bits and bobs can make things easier when you are sure you want to continue taking dips.
 After getting changed, drinking a warm drink may help to reduce the rate of cooling due to afterdrop and to refuel your body to allow shivering (Dr Heather Massey and Straight Line Swimming).
 Something sweet to eat is also advised to help your body heat up (outdoor swimmers are particularly partial to cake).
-It may be tempting to have a shower straight away to warm up, however this can lead your core to rapidly cool.
+It may be tempting to have a shower straight away to warm up, however this is not advised.

 Check, clean and dry

 To avoid non-native freshwater plants and animals contaminating your next swim spot, check, clean and dry your kit.
 For more information go to: Understanding Biosecurity – Outdoor Swimming Society Outdoor Swimming Society

 Further information about getting started: